sahithyaravi/explainableML/README.md

 - app : This folder contains the code for the flask and dash web applications.
 - migrations: This folder contains the database migrations.
 - models : This folder contains some built-in functions which help with modeling, explanations, clustering, plotting etc.
+- scripts: This folder contains some scripts required for result analysis, cron jobs and so on.

 ## Steps to replicate this prototype on localhost